vandanal187/1/Using-Tone.js-with-React.md

-This is a place to add any gotcha's and tips for people combining Tone.js with React
+This is a place to add any gotcha's and tips for people combining Tone.js with React or Vue

-## Basic example in vanilla JS and React
+## Basic example in vanilla JS, React, and Vue

 ### Vanilla Javascript ([demo](https://codesandbox.io/s/tone-sampler-example-4pm72))
 ```js